-Winter Springs, Florida residents Joey Bloom and his lifelong fishing buddy Jake Harris, both 21, were fishing the south end of Mosquito Lagoon late last June.
-It was a real get-a-way for Bloom, who is a rising star in the tournament bass fishing world, and he was looking forward to some good-action fun fishing.
+Winter Springs, Florida, residents Joey Bloom and his lifelong fishing buddy Jake Harris, both 21, were fishing the south end of Mosquito Lagoon late last June.
+It was a real get-a-way for Bloom, who is a rising star in the tournament bass fishing world, and he was looking forward to some fun fishing.

 On his third cast the water blew up, his plug disappeared, and a heavy fish took off.